avasdao/awesome-nexa/README.md

 ### ↳ https://nexa.org

 <div align="center">
-⚡ A curated list of awesome resources related to the <a href='https://nexa.org/'><strong>Nexa</strong></a> Blockchain.
+⚡ A curated list of awesome resources related to the <a href='https://nexa.org/'><strong>Nexa</strong></a> blockchain.
 <br />
 <br />
-Nexa is an open-source, proof-of-work blockchain and smart contract computing platform.
+Nexa is an open-source, proof-of-work blockchain and peer-to-peer digital value system.
 <br />
 <br />
 <a href="https://gitlab.com/nexa/nexa">